Mission Devotional - January 29, 2019

 Prayer for the church, for others, for myself

 Bridges International serves the needs of international students adjusting to living and studying at the University of Tennessee.
-Pray today for the international students on campus that they may understand the love of Jesus during this semester.
+Pray today for the international students on campus that they may understand the love of Jesus during this new semester.